eclipse-openj9/openj9/doc/compiler/control/OptionsPostRestore.md

 new file will be opened.
 This can have the consequence of overwriting the previous file if the PID of the restored process is the same.

-### Start and Elapsed Time
+### Start Time

-The Checkpoint phase is conceptually part of building the application;
-therefore it does not make sense to expect a user who specifies an option such as `-XsamplingExpirationTime` to take into account the time spent executing in the Checkpoint phase.
-Therefore, on restore, both the start and elapsed time are reset.
+While the checkpoint phase is conceptually part of building the application, in order to ensure consistency with parts of the compiler that memoize elapsed time, the start time is reset to pretend like the JVM started `persistentInfo->getElapsedTime()` milliseconds ago.
+This will impact options such as `-XsamplingExpirationTime`.
+However, such an option may not make sense in the context of checkpoint/restore.

 ### `-Xrs`, `-Xtrace`, `-Xjit:disableTraps`, `-Xjit:noResumableTrapHandler`